okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 Mappings specify which Policies apply to which Apps.
 You call the `/policies/${policyId}/mappings` endpoint to set a mapping.
 You cannot update mappings once you have created them.

 Mappings can be used with the following Policy types:

-*
+* Sign On
-*
+* User Profile

-Mappings cannot be used with the following Policy types because these Policies apply universally to all apps:
+Mappings cannot be used with the following Policy types, which apply universally:

+* IdP Routing
-*
+* Identifier Match
-*
+* Unknown User

 #### Request Body